 We agree with the Reviewer and have added an explicit mention of disruption to normal care management to the list of indirect impacts from tropical cyclone exposure (P. 9, Lines 203-206):

-Tropical cyclone wind exposure can impact hospitalizations via direct (e.g., from physical trauma during exposure) or indirect (e.g., causing damage to critical infrastructure which subsequently impacts health or via longer-term impacts from stress) pathways.6
+Tropical cyclone wind exposure can impact hospitalizations via direct (e.g., from physical trauma during exposure) or indirect (e.g., disrupting normal care management at local health care providers, causing damage to critical infrastructure which subsequently impacts health or via longer-term impacts from stress) pathways.6

 Page 9: There are data on most frequent injuries and time periods in which they are most likely.